mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 are citizens of non–Aslan worlds, having settled there and been integrated into the local culture.
 The Darrian Confederation has a sizable minority of Aslan absorbed in this way.
-Other worlds have small enclaves of ‘unofficial colonists’ where ihatei groups have landed in a remote location and claimed it for their own.
+Other worlds have small enclaves of 'unofficial colonists' where ihatei groups have landed in a remote location and claimed it for their own.
 Dislodging them can cause problems with their clan, so many world governments just let them stay or even offer to recognize their claim